Negative temperature: History

-Thermodynamic systems with unbounded phase space cannot achieve negative temperatures: adding heat always increases their entropy.
-The possibility of a decrease in entropy as energy increases requires the system to "saturate" in entropy.
-This is only possible if the number of high energy states is limited.
-For a system of ordinary (quantum or classical) particles such as atoms or dust, the number of high energy states is unlimited (particle momenta can in principle be increased indefinitely).
-Some systems, however (see the examples below), have a maximum amount of energy that they can hold, and as they approach that maximum energy their entropy actually begins to decrease.
 The limited range of states accessible to a system with negative temperature means that negative temperature is associated with emergent ordering of the system at high energies.
 For example in Onsager's point-vortex analysis negative temperature is associated with the emergence of large-scale clusters of vortices.
 This spontaneous ordering in equilibrium statistical mechanics goes against common physical intuition that increased energy leads to increased disorder.

+It seems negative temperatures were first found experimentally in 1951, when Purcell and Pound observed evidence for them in the nuclear spins of a lithium fluoride crystal placed in a magnetic field, and then removed from this field.
+They wrote: